 The Oil Pulling Method

 The oil pulling method is very simple and easy to add to your daily oral hygiene practices.
-The oral health benefits of this practice have been documented and many oral health professionals are recommending oil pulling.
+The oral health benefits of this practice have been documented and many oral health professionals are recommending this practice.

 How to oil pull.